-In order to learn your personal lessons, you will call them in the command line by their ordering numbers or by their aliases.
+In order to learn your personal lessons, you will call them in the command line by their ordering numbers or by their aliases or still by a selection from the order "!shown" which is very much like the order "!shprov" which is for the management of the provisional lessons.
 Don't forget to learn your lessons in both directions QR and RQ.

-The review of the vocabulary that you have already well studied will be done by the use of the orders "!worst qr " and "!worst rq ".
-You can have as many "!worst " lessons that you may want, one following the other.
+The review of the vocabulary that you have already well studied will be done by the use of the orders "!worst qr" and "!worst rq".
+You can have as many "!worst" lessons that you may want, one following the other.
 Of course, you will be going successively towards better known words, at least in theory.
 You can stop the learning of a lesson after a first pass over each word (first run), or you can continue for a better learning.
 You have many kinds of compound lessons computed according to different criteria.
-They will allow you to crisscross through your previously learned vocabulary.
+They will allow you to criss-cross through your previously learned vocabulary.
 The main drawback of the methods used at school is that we keep learning new words and let the review of that same, so difficultly (and provisionally) learned, vocabulary to be done by chance encounters in texts.
-Thanks to its records, software " Diaoulek " allows you to review your vocabulary in an optimal fashion.
+Thanks to its records, software "Diaoulek" allows you to review your vocabulary in an optimal fashion.
 Forgetting is not bad, I even believe that this is an integral part in the learning process.
 Too bad, however that it is the easiest part of the job, but it is not difficult to learn again what was already well studied.
-If you use it regularly, software " Diaoulek " will help you to do that!
+If you use it regularly, software "Diaoulek" will help you to do that !

 The best method to learn new vocabulary is probably to review words often at short time intervals during the learning phase and then review these words from time to time with longer time intervals to refresh the memory.
-The software " Diaoulek " has a mechanism to help you do just that.
-Each time you have learned a lesson, you can generate with the badly known words a " Prov " lesson.
-You can select some " Prov " lessons, sum and study them and again generate another " Prov " lesson with the still badly known words.
-With this process, a word will remain in the " Prov " lessons as long as it is not well known.
-The memory refreshment can, after that, be done by the " !worst " lessons.
-It is up to the user to find the right combination of " Prov ", " !worst " and personal lessons best suited to his needs and to his memory and to alternate between both learning senses Q->R and R->Q.
+The software "Diaoulek" has a mechanism to help you do just that.
+Each time you have learned a lesson, you can generate with the badly known words a "Prov" lesson.
+You can select some "Prov" lessons, sum and study them and again generate another "Prov" lesson with the still badly known words.
+With this process, a word will remain in the "Prov" lessons as long as it is not well known.
+The memory refreshment can, after that, be done by the "!worst" lessons.
+It is up to the user to find the right combination of "Prov", "!worst" and personal lessons best suited to his needs and to his memory and to alternate between both learning directions Q->R and R->Q.